kalistamp/daily_py/OSINT/SOCIALS.md

 ### Sock:

 * A collection of neural network-generated stylegan-2 human faces that have had their hair removed.
 These can be used to create realistic photos of non-existent people more easily and quickly: [Git_Repo](https://github.com/oneThousand1000/non-hair-FFHQ)
+* This Person does not exist: http://thispersondoesnotexist.com
+* * Fakes Generator for all Socials: [Fake_Info](https://fakeinfo.net/)